rashkov/duckdb-web/docs/stable/clients/cli/editing.md

 | `Ctrl`+`X` | Insert a newline after the cursor                                                  |
 | `Ctrl`+`Z` | Suspend CLI and return to shell, use `fg` to re-open                               |

+## External editor mode

+The `\e` command opens $EDITOR with the contents of the previous command for editing.
+This works similarly to Bash’s edit-and-execute-command feature (Ctrl-x Ctrl-e).

 ## Using Read-Line

 If you prefer, you can use [`rlwrap`](https://github.com/hanslub42/rlwrap) to use read-line directly with the shell.
 Then, use `Shift`+`Enter` to insert a newline and `Enter` to execute the query: